wyounas/wyounas.github.io/_posts/2024-10-29-gentzen-system.md

 on solid "axioms" and strong inferences.
 As a writer, if the picture you paint for your readers is made up of points that are hard to refute, it’s difficult for the readers not to be convinced.
 Good writing leaves little room for logical flaws.

-Creating a system with just one axiom and a few inference rules that can prove complex propositional formulas is not only a display of beauty but also a testament to remarkable logical coherence.
+Creating a system with just one axiom and a few inference rules that can prove complex propositional formulas is a sign of elegance.
 This kind of elegance inspires us to use such systems as a framework for learning and mastering complexity in other fields.

 ### References: